 Oh reader, what an exciting feeling it must be, waking up to this realization:

-You say to yourself: If Michael Bay can make money with something a Fiverr writer could write, I can make millions too!
+If Michael Bay can make money with something a Fiverr writer could write, I can make millions too!
+Come hire me, Mr. Hollywood producer!

 I have met many people who’ve been bitten by the script bug (and, obviously, I was one too).
 All wide-eyed and hyper about their exciting journey…